petercb/multi-arch-containers/README.md

-# docker-bind
+# Multi Arch containers

-BIND 9 running in a container
+Various containers for running on Raspberry Pi and others.